Polydisperse collision kernels in droplet-laden turbulence with implications for rain formation: Results

-While preferential concentration decreases with Stokes numbers exceeding $St=1$, the RRV continues to grow at an increasing rate.
-Beyond $St\gtrsim2$, our data suggests a scaling of the collision kernel proportional to $St^{1/2}$, as indicated by the dashed line in \cref{fig:mono}(a).
-This scaling is consistent with theoretical predictions~\cite{wilkinsonCausticActivationRain2006,panRelativeVelocityInertial2010} of the RRV in the sling-dominated regime at high Reynolds numbers, where the motion of the individual particles becomes increasingly uncorrelated with the underlying flow field.
-In this regime, particle velocities are randomly distributed, making a gas-kinetic approach following Abrahamson\cite{abrahamsonCollisionRatesSmall1975} more appropriate.
-It has been suggested that the collision kernel should be expressed as the sum $\Gamma = \Gamma_{\text{adv}} + \Gamma_{\text{sling}}$, explicitly differentiating between the collision of particles that experience caustics and those that do not. \cite{wilkinsonCausticActivationRain2006,vosskuhlePrevalenceSlingEffect2014}
+While preferential concentration decreases with Stokes numbers exceeding $St=1$, the RRV continues to grow.
+Beyond $St\gtrsim2$, our data suggest a scaling of the collision kernel proportional to $St^{1/2}$.
+This scaling is consistent with theoretical predictions~\cite{wilkinsonCausticActivationRain2006,panRelativeVelocityInertial2010} of the RRV in the sling-dominated regime at high Reynolds numbers, where particle velocities become increasingly uncorrelated with both the instantaneous flow field and with those of nearby particles.
+In this regime, particle velocities are randomly distributed, making a gas-kinetic approach following Abrahamson~\cite{abrahamsonCollisionRatesSmall1975} more appropriate.
+It has been suggested that the collision kernel should be expressed as the sum $\Gamma = \Gamma_{\text{adv}} + \Gamma_{\text{sling}}$, explicitly differentiating between the collision of particles that experience caustics and those that do not~\cite{wilkinsonCausticActivationRain2006,vosskuhlePrevalenceSlingEffect2014}.

-The data shown in \cref{fig:mono} is in good agreement with previous numerical studies (e.g., Refs.~\citenum{vosskuhlePrevalenceSlingEffect2014,irelandEffectReynoldsNumber2016,rosaKinematicDynamicCollision2013}).
-The monodisperse collision kernel has been found to remain largely insensitive to changes in $Re_\lambda$, justifying the examination of droplet collisions in numerical simulations at Reynolds numbers that are computationally feasible yet lower than those occurring in atmospheric clouds.
+The Onishi model provides a remarkably good estimate for the monodisperse RDF, especially considering that the model was used ``out-of-the-box'', without re-fitting the parameters to our DNS data.
+The Wang model, on the other hand, underestimates $\langle w_r\rangle$ for $St\gtrsim 1.5$, i.e., it does not accurately capture the enhanced relative motion of heavier particles due to the sling effect.
+As a result, the combined expression for the monodisperse collision kernel agrees well with the DNS data for $St\lesssim 1.5$, but fails to reproduce the $\Gamma\sim St^{1/2}$ scaling at larger $St$.